What Are Google Ads Keyword Match Types & How To Use Them?

 With phrase match keywords, your ad will only appear if someone searches with the exact words you specify in the same order as you specified them (although there can be other words before or after).

-The advantage of phrase matches is that it limits irrelevant clicks while still getting quite a good reach — it may not be as wide-reaching as a broad match, but it will still cast a wider net than an exact match.
+The advantage of phrase matches is that they limit irrelevant clicks while still having quite a good reach—they may not be as wide-reaching as a broad match, but they will still cast a wider net than an exact match.

 This match type helps narrow the audience pool by providing more specific search results than a broad match but still allowing flexibility if other words in the query are related to what you offer.